HIP Fellow Award Key Information

 For more information about the required materials, please see the Required Documents PDF.

 Applications submitted by the deadline will be reviewed by the HIP Study Section.
-Accepted applicants and their mentors will receive official notification of acceptance by April/May.
 Applicants will be evaluated on the following criteria:

-- The applicant’s qualifications and experiences; factors to be considered include, but are not limited to, the potential for future independent investigation and commitment to a career in hematology research
+- The applicant’s qualifications and experiences; factors to be considered include, but are not limited to, the potential for future independent investigation and commitment to a career in blood science research

 - Quality of the mentor and the plan for mentor-applicant interaction and career development